9 Tips for Choosing the Right Bridesmaid Dresses

-It takes two to three months for orders to arrive and four to six weeks for alterations.
-A six month cushion will give you and your friends ample time to find, order and fit the dresses.
+It can sometimes take up to six months for orders to arrive and four to six weeks for alterations.
+A six to eight month cushion will give you and your friends ample time to find and order the dresses and get them fit.

-A bridesmaid dress is typically ordered using a person's biggest measurements, so your friends will likely buy dresses at least a size larger than they normally wear.
-If a friend wants to buy a size smaller, let her know it's much easier to alter a bigger dress, and if the dress ends up being too small, she'll likely have to order a new one and you'd hate for that to happen.
+A bridesmaid dress is typically ordered using a person's biggest measurements (from the bust, waist and hips), so your friends will likely buy dresses at least a size larger than they normally wear.
+If a friend wants to buy a size smaller, let her know it's much easier to alter a larger dress, and if the dress ends up being too small, she'll likely have to order a new one and you'd hate for that to happen.

 There are several foolproof ways to pick the perfect color.
-One of the easiest methods is to play off of the color schemes of the venue and the season.
-For instance, if your wedding will be held at a rustic vineyard with burgundy décor, you'll probably want to rule out bright yellow dresses.
+One of the easiest methods is to play off the color schemes of your palette, the venue and the season.
+For instance, if your wedding will be held at a rustic vineyard with burgundy décor, you might want to rule out clashing hot pink dresses.
 Rich colors—marsala and emerald—work well in the fall and winter months, while lighter shades—mint and lavender—are perfect for spring and summer.
 If you're still at a loss for exactly which hue to choose, go for a general color, like green, and let your bridesmaids pick their favorite shades from light to dark for a trendy, mismatched look.
 Want to push the envelope even further?
 Consider prints—floral-print bridesmaid dresses are hot right now.
 Just remember: Patterns work best in smaller parties and should be paired with simple accessories.
-Or, you could flout tradition altogether and opt for an all-white bridal party, à la Kate Middleton, for a look that's crisp and chic.
+Or, you could opt for an all-white bridal party, à la Kate Middleton or Solange Knowles, for a look that's crisp and chic.